INTERNATIONAL ADMISSION REQUIREMENTS

 Here are the eight ways to meet TWU’s English Language Proficiency Requirement:

-1. Submit official TOEFL(1), IELTS(2) or CAEL(3) exam results, meeting the admission requirement in the table below.
+1. Submit official TOEFL(1), IELTS(2), CAEL(3),or Duolingo(4) exam results, meeting the admission requirement in the table below.
 Test results are valid for admission to TWU for two years.
 Tests taken before the two years will not be valid for admission.
 These results must be submitted at the time of application.

 |TOEFL||Test of English Foreign Language Internet-Based Test||Overall Score: 88 with a minimum score of 21 in each of the four areas and a TWE of at least 5.|